pangchunh/1800_BBY01/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to ... (fill in later)
+* Hi my name is Chunhang.
+I am excited about this project because this is my first ever project.

 ## Technologies
 Technologies used for this project: